pinhobrunodev/pinhobrunodev/README.md

 - 📍 Born in Salvador/BA Brazil.
 - 👨🏻‍🎓 I’m currently studying Software Engineering.
-- 🎯 Focus on developing API's REST using Java with Spring Boot.
+- 🎯 Focus on developing API's REST using Java with Spring Boot and Microsservices.
-- 🎨 Knowledge in consuming API with React.js.
+- 🎨 React.js.
-- 🌐 Knowledge in operations/monitoring BackBone IP, MetroEthernet and Acesso Network.
+- 🌐 Knowledge in Network Operations dealing.
 - 🛠 Some other technologies that I know: TypeScript,Html and Css.
 <br>